melquiadesvazquez/MelPress/README.md

 + [Webpack](https://webpack.js.org/) - JavaScript module bundler
 + [JSON server](https://github.com/typicode/json-server) - REST API with CRUD operations based on a json file
 + [SASS](https://sass-lang.com/) - CSS preprocessor scripting language

+## Restrictions

++ The live demo is connected with a third party JSON server on https://my-json-server.typicode.com, due to this, database updates are not allowed and new comments won't be created.
+However, that functionality should work on local.

 ## License